 This post may contain affiliate links from which i can earn a commission

-Muscle mass decreases.
+In your 40s, muscle mass begins to decrease.
 And so does the number of calories you burn during the normal course of the day, whether you’re sleeping, sitting or running for the bus.
-This means weight gain is inevitable.
+This means weight gain is almost inevitable.